voyagermesh/voyager/docs/user-guide/README.md

 ### Deploy Controller
-voyager controller communicates with kube-apiserver at inCluster mode if no master or kubeconfig is provided.
+Voyager controller communicates with kube-apiserver at inCluster mode if no master or kubeconfig is provided.
 It watches Ingress and Certificate resource to handle corresponding events.

 ```sh